 Knowledge of Canaanite mythology is scarce, but we do have an idea about its cosmology.
 The world was created by Elion (El for god, ion for upper, uppermost together) and his wife Beruth (which means the city); from them were born all the gods of the Levant (Elohim; in modern Hebrew it means God but used to mean 'Godly beings' and can be seen as the prototype for the Abrahamic angels).
 The mountains Targhizizi and Tharumagi held the firmament up above the earth-circling ocean, Heaven being the god Shamayim, and the dead went to Sheol (the Underworld; the concept survives in modern Jewish and Christian beliefs, although many equate it to Hell, despite the Bible/Torah confirming it to be far away from the modern fiery Jahannam torture cellar).
 Many influences from classical religion ensued.
 Several concepts in Semitic mythology are shared with both ancient Greek religion and Egyptian tradition; indeed, many deities are analogous to classical ones, while others were literally exported from Egypt.note

 Where or when the Jewish god, Yahweh, came from is almost totally unknown.
 He wasn't attested to before being the Israelites' god, and nothing similar to his character has been seen in the Middle East; even his name isn't totally understood.
 In fact, the earliest surviving mentions of Yahweh are in reference to him being the God of Israel.
 Regardless of how Yahweh came to Israel, eventually his followers became the dominant people of Canaan.
 After cultural diffusion led to Yahweh absorbing El(ion), the Israelites began absorbing other gods and goddesses into their supreme deity, whether it be their characteristics, deeds, or even familial relationships (For a while God absorbed El's consort Asherah as his own.
 He also absorbed Hadad's story about killing a giant sea snake, which is where the Leviathan came from.
 There's plenty of others).
-Eventually, the worshipers of Yahweh destroyed the rest of the native Semitic religions and wrote everything from their point of view, and the rest is history.
+Eventually, the peoples of the Middle East were conquered and assimilated, except for the Jews, and their own personalized account of history, and the rest is history.
 As seen by Leviathan, some fragments of the older polytheistic religion remained in parts of Hebrew Bible, which sometimes seem strange when outside their original context.
 Another example of this are mysterious references to "Nephilim" (sometimes translated as "Giants"), which in Canaanite mythology referred to heroic demigods of the sort that are common in many polytheistic faiths but quite impossible in the monotheistic Abrahamic religions.

 Modern Hebrew paganism is still practiced in the form of "Jewitchery", although needless to say Jewish pagans are rare and heavily frowned upon by other Jews.
 Here's a list of the most well known deities, although more information can be obtained in The Other Wiki.